nikolp/react-example-context/README.md

 # react-example-context
-Simple react app with context usage
+Simple react app with context usage.
+Also has example of loading data from backend via useEffect() and fetch()

 # It was set up as follows
 nvm use 20